-The preliminary examination shall be written and oral and shall include subject matter deemed by the major department to represent sufficient preparation in depth and breadth for advanced study in the major.
-Only those who pass the written examination may take the oral.
+The preliminary examination shall be written and shall include subject matter deemed by the major department to represent sufficient preparation in depth and breadth for advanced study in the major.
+Only those who pass the written examination may take the oral qualifying examination.

 Students currently studying at Santa Clara University for a master’s degree who are accepted for the Ph.D. program and who are at an advanced stage of the M.S. program may, with the approval of their academic advisor, take the preliminary examination before completing the M.S. degree requirements.
 Students who have completed the M.S. degree requirements and have been accepted for the Ph.D. program should take the preliminary examination as soon as possible but not more than two years after beginning the program.

 Only those students who pass the preliminary examination shall be allowed to continue in the doctoral program.
 The preliminary examination may be repeated only once, and then only at the discretion of the thesis advisor.